How Does an Insurance Company Decide Who Was at Fault for a Scranton Car Accident?

 Why You Should Hire an Experienced Car Accident Lawyer

-car accident attorney chris munleyWhen a car accident case makes it to court, the and their lawyers will argue the case in front of a judge or jury to make their own claims about who is at fault.
+car accident attorney chris munleyWhen a car accident case makes it to court, the parties and their lawyers will argue the case in front of a judge or jury to make their own claims about who is at fault.
 The legal team may present evidence from the police report or a witness who claims differently than the way the insurance adjuster interpreted their information.
 Police reports are not infallible, and a legal team may call into question details in the police report contradicted by other evidence.

 They may also offer evidence from medical records to show that the compensation being offered is not high enough.
 In cases where a car accident victim requires extensive medical attention, potential medical expenses can rise to hundreds of thousands of dollars.